-- Split the chicken – Smoked chicken halves allow more smoke penetration and room for spices.
+- Split the whole chicken – Smoked chicken halves allow more smoke penetration and room for spices.
 You could use a spatchcock chicken as well, however, I find that chicken halves are easier to manage on the grill when many of them are cooking at once.

 - Keep the skin – Don’t be quick to dispose of this, it has fat and smoky flavors which you’ll need.
 I call this my “chicken rag”, using it at the very end to transfer all of the good stuff back to the pulled chicken.